2016–17 Newcastle United F.C. season

 The 2016–17 season was Newcastle United's second season in the 21st century to be played in the Championship, following their relegation from the Premier League.
 This season Newcastle United participated in the EFL Championship, EFL Cup and FA Cup.
 The season covers the period from 1 July 2016 to 30 June 2017.

+On 24 April 2017, Newcastle secured promotion to the Premier League with a 4–1 victory over Preston North End.
+On 7 May, they clinched the Championship title with a 3–0 win against Barnsley, as Brighton conceded a late equaliser against Aston Villa.

 Club

 Coaching staff

 The Newcastle United first team coaching staff for the 2016–17 season consists of the following: